-: a rare hereditary disorder of lipid metabolism that is caused by an enzyme deficiency of glucocerebrosidase, that is characterized by enormous enlargement of the spleen, pigmentation of the skin, and bone lesions, and that is marked by the presence of large amounts of glucocerebroside in the cells of the mononuclear phagocyte system ◆Gaucher disease is inherited as an autosomal recessive trait requiring that both parents pass on a copy of the defective gene on a chromosome other than a sex chromosome. <In the U.S., Gaucher disease is most common among descendants of Eastern European Jews, but also appears in the non-Jewish population.—Greg Johnson, The Los Angeles Times, 3 Dec.
+: a rare hereditary disorder of lipid metabolism that is caused by an enzyme deficiency of glucocerebrosidase, that is characterized by extreme enlargement of the spleen, pigmentation of the skin, and bone lesions, and that is marked by the presence of large amounts of glucocerebroside in the cells of the mononuclear phagocyte system ◆Gaucher disease is inherited as an autosomal recessive trait requiring that both parents pass on a copy of the defective gene on a chromosome other than a sex chromosome. <In the U.S., Gaucher disease is most common among descendants of Eastern European Jews, but also appears in the non-Jewish population.—Greg Johnson, The Los Angeles Times, 3 Dec.
 1992> <Gaucher's disease is caused by a recessive mutation in the enzyme that cleaves glucose from the lipid portion of sphingolipids.—Gina Kolata, Science, 13 Mar.
 1987>

 Seen and Heard

-What made you want to look up Gaucher's disease?
+What made you want to look up Gaucher disease?
 Please tell us where you read or heard it (including the quote, if possible).